 Similarly, users who either can’t access a page or consume its content properly will leave.
 Fast.
 Poor readability, lack of mobile version or responsive design, or long page load time will deter many visitors from sticking around.

-(Now, to clarify.
-There is no proof that low bounce rate contributes to higher rankings.
-However, as you can see above, Google certainly uses high bounce rate as a factor when determining page quality.)
+Now, to clarify, there is no proof that low bounce rate contributes to higher rankings.
+As you can see above however, Google certainly uses high bounce rate as a factor when determining page quality.

 Finally, a better user experience will result in a boost in page views.
-After all, if users can find your pages and easily navigate your site structure, then they’ll most likely visit more content.
+After all, if users can find your pages and easily navigate your site structure, then they’ll more than likely visit more content.